AIIS offers intensive, immersion-based training in modern and classical South Asian languages at multiple sites in India.

-For more than four decades, AIIS language programs in India have been crucial to most U.S.-based scholars of South Asian area studies in the humanities and social science disciplines.
+For nearly five decades, AIIS language programs in India have been crucial to most U.S.-based scholars of South Asian area studies in the humanities and social science disciplines.
 Area experts employed in government, NGOs, and the private sector have also benefitted.
-More than 3,500 students have completed programs through the Institute.
+Nearly 4,000 students have completed programs through the Institute.

-The AIIS Advanced Language Program offers both nine-month academic year and ten-week summer courses.
+The AIIS Language Program offers nine-month academic year, summer and semester courses at elementary to advanced levels in many languages, including several that are rarely taught outside of India.
+The eligibility requirements vary depending on the particular program.
 Students who have successfully completed two years of language training and who seek intensive immersion instruction within a target-language environment work toward an advanced-to-superior level of proficiency.
-In addition, AIIS provides summer and academic year instruction at elementary to advanced levels in many languages, including several that are rarely taught outside of India.
 Applications for AIIS language programs are available in mid-October and are due in late January; the selection process is finished in late March.
-Academic-year program students may compete for full fellowships funded through the U.S. Department of Education; summer program applicants should seek funding from their home institutions or through the Critical Language Scholarships program (for Bangla, Hindi, Punjabi, and Urdu), but may also be considered for a limited number of partial scholarships from AIIS.
+Academic-year program students may compete for full fellowships funded through the U.S. Department of Education; summer program applicants should seek funding from their home institutions or through the Critical Language Scholarships program (for Hindi, Punjabi, and Urdu), but may also be considered for a limited number of partial scholarships from AIIS.

 Students participating in the AIIS Academic Year Language Program who are funded through their home institutions with Title VI FLAS Fellowships must take an additional directed readings course with faculty, arranged by AIIS, at a local Indian university or research institute.
 This course will require a syllabus approved by AIIS, with the concurrence of the relevant faculty and student.
 Additional tuition charges of $500 will be incurred.